 While the aforementioned academic studies did not incorporate the impact of the CARES Act in their projections, market forecasts do and are frequently revised to reflect changes in policies.
 Figure 3 shows the weekly evolution of these market forecasts around the passage of Coronavirus relief legislation.
-The outlook for 2020:Q2 deteriorated throughout the spring, and forecasts were continually revised down after mid-March as social distancing practices became prevalent and as analysts took into account new information provided by high-frequency economic indicators pointing to the steeper depth of the downturn.
-On the other hand, market analysts continued to revise the forecasts for 2020:Q3, 2020:Q4 and 2021 upward, particularly after the passage of the CARES Act (Figures 3 and 4).
-A similar jump in 2021 forecasts occurred after the passage of the Appropriations Act at the end of December (Figure 4).
+The outlook for the second quarter of 2020 deteriorated throughout the spring, and forecasts were continually revised down after mid-March as social distancing practices became prevalent and as analysts took into account new information provided by high-frequency economic indicators pointing to the steeper depth of the downturn.
+On the other hand, market analysts continued to revise the forecasts for the third quarter, the fourth quarter, and 2021 upward, particularly after the passage of the CARES Act (Figures 3 and 4).
+A similar jump in both 2021 and 2022 GDP forecasts occurred after the passage of the Appropriations Act at the end of December and the ARP in March (Figure 4).
+Notably, Figure 4 also shows an early-January acceleration in near-term growth forecasts, likely reflecting the incorporation of higher assigned-probabilities for ARP passage; an outcome that was made more likely following the Georgia special-election in which the Democrats secured a Senate-majority.